saikotek/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-get-concepts/guide.en-gb.md

 ### Users and groups

 An organization can have a variable number of users and groups.
-Users can be created directly by the organization administrator or imported from a directory service (for example, Active Directory).
+Users can be created directly by the organization administrator or imported from a directory service (e.g. Active Directory).

 Groups must be imported from the directory service.
 Within an organization, permissions are managed by assigning specific rights and roles to users and groups.